Ian Brockington: Professional associations

 He helped to found, and was the first President of, the Marcé Society, and founded the Section on Women's Mental Health in the World Psychiatric Association.
 He has established three anonymous patient panels: Action on Puerperal Psychosis, Action on Menstrual Psychosis, and Action on Bonding Disorders.

 Since his retirement from clinical and university work in 2001, he had visiting professorships in Nagoya (with Professor Honjo) and Kumamoto (with Professor Kitamura).

 He chaired a World Psychiatric Association taskforce on child protection.

 Publishing

 With a hobby of bookbinding, he established Eyry Press.
-He has written six monographs on the psychiatry of childbearing.
+He has written six monographs on the psychiatry of childbearing, four of which he published himself.

 Menstrual psychosis is a medical condition that Brockinton proposed for a periodic display of psychosis with acute onset in a particular phase of the menstrual cycle.
 It is proposed as a form of severe mental illness, whose clinical features resemble those of the common form of postpartum psychosis; since most cases are considered to belong to the bipolar disorder spectrum, it is not a "disease in its own right".
-The literature describes nearly 200 proposed cases as of 2020.
+According to Brockington, between the early 1800s and the early 2000s, 27 confirmed cases and nearly 200 possible cases of menstruation and brief psychotic episodes happening at the same time have been reported in the medical literature.
 Episodes of menstrual psychosis have a sudden onset in a previously asymptomatic person, and are usually of brief duration, with full recovery.
 In most patients, Brockington states that menstrual psychosis is a self-limiting disorder, affecting only a small proportion of the 400 menstrual cycles in a woman’s life.